Biography

 In the season 2022/2023 Irina was ensemble member at the Tiroler Landestheater where she appeared as Margaretha (Schumann, Genoveva) and Feodor (Boris Godunov), among others.

 From 2016 – 2020 Irina was member of the Staatstheater Nürnberg.
-At the International Opera Studio she sang roles like Mercédès in Carmen, Anna in Calixto Bieito’s new production of Les Troyens, Emilia (Otello), the alto part in a staged version of St. Matthew’s Passion, Rossweise (Die Walküre) and Flora (La Traviata).
+At the International Opera Studio she sang roles like Mercédès in Carmen, Anna in Calixto Bieito’s new production of Les Troyens, Emilia (Otello), the alto part in a staged version of Bach's St. Matthew’s Passion, Rossweise (Die Walküre) and Flora (La Traviata).
 Staying at the Staatstheater Nürnberg as member of the ensemble, her most important roles were Dorabella (Cosí fan tutte), Hänsel (Hänsel und Gretel), Suzuki (Madama Butterfly) and Hélène Bezukhova (War and Peace).

-She attended master classes with Kirsten Schötteldreier, Daphne Evangelatos, Anna Tomowa-Sintow, Grace Bumbry and Daniel Ottevaere.
+She attended masterclasses with Kirsten Schötteldreier, Daphne Evangelatos, Anna Tomowa-Sintow, Grace Bumbry and Daniel Ottevaere.

 Irina Ignata is the winner of numerous competitions.
 She won the Grand Prize at the 10th «Musica Classica» Festival Competition in Moscow, the 1st Prize at the Singing Competition in Lonigo (Italy) and the 3rd Prize at the Rachmaninov Competition in Rostov-on-Don.
 She was a finalist in the Otto Edelmann singing competition in Vienna, the Nuits Lyriques de Marmande competition in France and lately in the Ebe Stignani Competition in Imola, Italy (2023).